wimiw123/Ex-ToxiCN-MM/README.md

 * **Others** (including general insults and political slang)

 ### 📝 Data Example
-Each entry includes the slang term, its category, and  detailed definition clarifying its cultural context and harmful connotation. [cite_start]Below is  sample entry derived from the "Vegetable Dog" meme example[cite: 56, 57, 210, 211, 212]:
+Each entry includes the slang term, its category, and  detailed definition clarifying its cultural context and harmful connotation.
+Below is  sample entry derived from the "Vegetable Dog" meme example:

 ```json
 {